Arachnoiditis Pain Relief

 What Does Arachnoiditis Pain Feel Like?

-Patients with arachnoiditis experience constant pain, tingling, numbness or weakness in the lower back and legs, muscle cramps or spasms, and unusual sensations such as the feeling of water trickling down the leg or insects crawling on the skin.
-Arachnoiditis may manifest in the form of one or more of the following:
+Patients with this condition experience constant pain, tingling, numbness or weakness in the lower back and legs, muscle cramps or spasms, and unusual sensations such as the feeling of water trickling down the leg or insects crawling on the skin.

 - Burning sensations